Nathan McGinley: Forest Green Rovers

 Shortly after making his debut for Middlesbrough, McGinley joined Forest Green Rovers on loan until January 2019, with an option to sign permanently on an 18 month contract after the fact.
 On 4 January 2019, McGinley signed permanently for Forest Green Rovers after proving himself a key part of the team during his initial loan.

 Motherwell

 On 15 June 2020, Motherwell announced the signing of McGinley on a two-year deal after his contract with Forest Green Rovers had expired.

 On 24 February 2022, McGinley extended his contract with Motherwell until the summer of 2024.
 On 23 January 2024, Motherwell announced the departure of McGinley by mutual consent.

 Partick Thistle (loan)

 On the 30 September 2023 McGinley joined Scottish Championship side Partick Thistle on loan until January.

 Spennymoor Town

 After leaving Motherwell, McGinley signed for Ayr but was only there for three months and failed to make an appearance for the club.
 After leaving Ayr, McGinley moved back to England signing for National League North side Spennymoor Town on 17 July 2024.

 Whitby Town

 On 28 February 2025, McGinley joined Northern Premier League Premier Division side Whitby Town on a contract until the end of the 2025–26 season.
+He left the club at the end of the season.